openshift/enhancements/enhancements/machine-api/control-plane.md

 #### Declarative horizontal scaling
 ##### Scale out
 1. The controller always reconciles towards expected number of replicas.
 This must be an odd number.
 2. Fetch all existing control plane Machine resources by ownerRef.
-Adopt any other machine having a targeted label.
+Adopt any other machine having a targeted label e.g `node-role.kubernetes.io/master`.
 3. Compare with expected replicas number.
 If expected is higher than current then:
 4. Check all owned machines have a backed ready node.
 5. Check all etcd members for all owned machines are healthy via Cluster etcd Operator status signalling.